ChildsplayOSU/bogl/Tutorials/Intro.md

 # 2) Intro

 To write your first Spiel Program.
-We're going to give you a few components to work with, we call this bits **syntax**, or elements of the language.
+We're going to give you a few components to work with, we call these bits the **syntax**, or elements of the language.
 Much like the structure of this sentence that you're reading now, Spiel has a certain way of talking about things (board games that is).

 For starters, the first thing we want to say is what kind of `Game` we're talking about.
 In this example we're talking about an Intro, so let's call is a Demo.
 ```